sudo-Kunal-Mahajan/algo-tpser/README.md

 - Amount per transaction can also be customized and is 0 microAlgo by default.

+- Maximum number of transactions that will be sent in total can be defined.
+0 means no limit.

 ## Pair up your own node or configure API endpoint

 - Clone the repo.